lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 * Implemented editorial changes proposed by OPSDIR reviewer

+* Removed requirement to support HTTP/1.0

 * Added normative language in Sections 3.3 and 3.7 for clarity

+* Removed the paragraph on the "Content-Length" header field and Section 3.8 to reduce redundancy with current versions HTTP/1.1

 From version 06 -> 07: